David Álvarez (footballer, born 1994)

-Antonio David Álvarez Rey (born 18 December 1994), sometimes known as Davo, is a Spanish professional footballer who plays for Eupen.
+Antonio David Álvarez Rey (born 18 December 1994), sometimes known as Davo, is a Spanish professional footballer who plays for Liga Portugal 2 club Penafiel.
 Mainly a right winger, he can also play as a forward.

 Club career

 Born in Luarca, Asturias, Álvarez represented Luarca CF and Real Avilés CF as a youth.
 He made his senior debut with the latter's reserves on 26 February 2012, starting in a 0–2 Regional Preferente home loss against Valdesoto CF, and scored his first goal on 22 April in a 4–1 away routing of AD Universidad de Oviedo B.

 In the 2012 summer, Álvarez moved to Real Oviedo and returned to the youth setup.
 He then featured rarely with the B-team in Tercera División before signing for fellow league team UP Langreo on 8 October 2013.

 Álvarez subsequently represented fourth division sides Caudal Deportivo, Zamora CF and Oviedo B before joining Segunda División B side Rápido de Bouzas in July 2017.
 He moved to fellow third division side CCD Cerceda the following January, but returned to Zamora in July 2018 after suffering relegation.

 On 3 July 2019, after scoring a career-best 20 goals, Álvarez returned to Langreo, with the club now in division three.
 On 13 May 2020, he agreed to a deal with UD Ibiza in the same category, and was the club's top goalscorer with ten goals during the campaign, as they achieved a first-ever promotion to Segunda División.

 Álvarez made his professional debut at the age of 26 on 13 August 2021, coming on as a second-half substitute for Ekain Zenitagoia in a 0–0 away draw against Real Zaragoza.
 On 3 June 2022, he signed a two-year contract with an extension option for Polish Ekstraklasa side Wisła Płock.

-After a successful stint in Poland, with nine goals and three assists in 18 league appearances, Álvarez was transferred to Belgian side Eupen on 31 January 2023.
+After a successful stint in Poland, with nine goals and three assists in 18 league appearances, Álvarez was transferred to Belgian side KAS Eupen on 31 January 2023.
+On 18 July, however, he returned to Spain after being loaned to Primera Federación side Deportivo de La Coruña for one year.

+Regularly used as Dépor achieved promotion to the second division, Álvarez signed a permanent two-year contract with the club on 19 June 2024.
+On 3 February of the following year, he moved to Real Murcia CF on loan.

+On 2 August 2025, Álvarez terminated his link with Deportivo.